ppy/osu-wiki/news/2019/2019-04-11-beatmap-spotlights-winter-2019.md

 [![](/wiki/shared/news/2019-04-11-beatmap-spotlights-winter-2019/catch/good-time.jpg)](https://osu.ppy.sh/beatmapsets/815390)

-From the victors of UCMC 2, ::JBHyperion::{ user=4879508 } and [Sorcerer](https://osu.ppy.sh/users/1913190)’s collab rendition of lapix’s "Good Time" will give you a damn good time while playing as the two mappers’ styles blend cohesively together.
+From the victors of UCMC 2, ::JBHyperion::{ user=4879508 } and ::Sorcerer::{ user=1913190 }’s collab rendition of lapix’s "Good Time" will give you a damn good time while playing as the two mappers’ styles blend cohesively together.
 Featuring a low bpm, high rhythm density, and tough dashing, this set will keep you on your toes for the majority of the song’s five minutes.

 [![](/wiki/shared/news/2019-04-11-beatmap-spotlights-winter-2019/catch/eden.jpg)](https://osu.ppy.sh/beatmapsets/810279)